v-zhuravlev/zbx-smartctl/README.md

 ## Description

-This is the template for Zabbix providing SMART monitoring for HDD using smartctl utility.
+This is the template and discovery scripts for monitoring disks SMART attributes using smartmontools in Zabbix.
-*main* branch has the template for Zabbix 3.4 with dependendent items support and also old templates for 3.2-3.0, 2.4, 2.2.
-Only devices with SMART enabled will be discovered.
+Zabbix server 3.4+ is recommended with dependendent items support but there are also older templates for 3.2, 3.0, 2.4, 2.2 provided as is.
+Discovery scripts should work with them too.

+### Main features

+- Supports SATA, SAS and NVMe devices
+- Disks discovery:
+  - Two discovery scripts - for Linux/BSD/MacOS and Windows
+  - Simple discovery in MacOS by scanning `/dev/disk/*` (macos)
+  - Discover with smartctl --scan-open (nix, windows)
+  - Discover Hardware RAID with `sg_scan` (nix only)
+  - Discover NVMe devices with `nvme-cli` (nix only)
+  - Handling usbjmicron (nix only)
+  - Try to enable SMART if it is disabled(nix, macos, windows)
+  - (new) static discovery (nix only)
+  - HDD(0), SSD/NVMe(1), `other`(2) classification in {#DISKTYPE} macro (nix, macos, windows)
+  - LLD macros in output: {#DISKNAME}, {#DISKCMD}, {#DISKTYPE}, {#DISKMODEL}, {#DISKSN}. {#SMART_ENABLED} (nix, macos, windows)
+- Templates:
+  - For all templates:
+    - Zabbix agent required with UserParameter
+    - LLD discovery of disks
+    - 'Problems first' approach.
+Collect items that can help to detect disk failures
+    - Skip disks if SMART_ENABLED != 1
+    - SATA devices support
+  - 3.4+ template:
+    - Two discovery rules: for HDD and SSD/NVMe to reduce the number of unsupported
+    - Server side regex parsing, so, very simple UserParameters in agent configs
+    - No excessive calls to disks.
+Collect all items in the single smartctl run
+    - SAS devices support
+    - NVMe devices support
+    - Static discovery support with {$SMARTCTL_STATIC_DISKS}

+#### About static discovery

+Static discovery is useful for disks that cannot be easily discovered, such as disks hidden behind some hardware RAIDs or when agent is installed on Windows or Mac where automatic discovery is not so powerful.

+`{$SMARTCTL_STATIC_DISKS}` - If some disks cannot be discovered automatically no matter how hard you try, you can add additional disks with -d option in this macro on the host level.
+Such disks will be discovered in addition to any disks that will be discovered with smartctl --scan-open, sg_scan and so on.

+Replace all spaces with `_` inside each disk command.
+Separate multiple disks with space ' '.
+For example, to discover 2 drives behind hardware RAID, set this macro on the host level:

+`{$SMARTCTL_STATIC_DISKS} = /dev/sda_-d_sat+megaraid,00 /dev/sda_-d_sat+megaraid,01`

 ## Installation

 ### Linux/BSD/Mac OSX

-- Make sure that smartmontools utils are installed:
+- Make sure that smartmontools package is installed
-- (optional) install `sg3-utils` if you need to monitor hardware RAIDs.
+- (optional) Install `sg3-utils` if you need to monitor hardware RAIDs.
 See [#29](https://github.com/v-zhuravlev/zbx-smartctl/pull/29)
+- (optional) Install `nvme-cli` if you need to monitor NVMe devices.
 - Install the script `smartctl-disks-discovery.pl` in `/etc/zabbix/scripts/`, then run:

 ```text